 From Cradle Mountain, we headed way south to Bruny Island, the last stop on this Tasmania itinerary.
 To get to Bruny Island, you must take a car ferry.
 You can buy your return ticket when you get to the ferry terminal (about $30 AUD).
 We only stayed 2 nights in Bruny Island but I wish we could have stayed longer!
-This idyllic region is full of big coastal views, unique wildlife like white wallabies (which are actually albino), and amazing farm to table food.
+This idyllic region is full of big coastal views, unique wildlife like white wallabies (which are albino), and amazing farm-to-table food.

 We stayed in Adventure Bay on the southern half of the island, right by the trailhead for the Fluted Cape walk.
 This 3-hour walk climbs up the coastal cliffs and offers amazing views of the crashing waves below.

 After working up an appetite, I recommend heading to the northern part of the island to indulge in some food and drink.
 Enjoy beer and cheese tasting at the aptly named Bruny Island Beer and Cheese, followed by oysters at Get Shucked and ending with some honey at a little shack on the main road.
 If you still have some stamina, take the stairs up The Neck Lookout to get a view over both halves of the island and water surrounding either side.

 Day 19: Fly out

 From Bruny Island, it’s about 2 hours including the ferry ride back to Hobart to catch your departing flight!

 Tasmania Road Trip Itinerary Map

 Stuck in a packing quandary?